 A carnivore diet eliminates all foods from plants and only allows you to eat food from animals.
 By doing so it naturally eliminates all carbohydrates and would put you into ketosis.
 It is basically an extreme version of a keto or low carbohydrate diet which limits, but does not entirely omit the amount of carbs that you can eat, with the goal of getting your body into ketosis.

 I highly recommend the book The Carnivore Code by Dr. Paul Saladino.
-It is the best resource I have found so far and is full of really great information.
+It is the best resource I have found so far.

 Julie Ealey